practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 ---

-## Idea of Groovy
+## Idea of Groovy: combining static and dynamic approaches, with a simpler syntax than Java

 After [Scala](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Scala#scala),
 [Kotlin](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Kotlin#kotlin)
 and [Clojure](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#clojure),
 I decided to (quickly) implement the microbenchmark program also in Groovy as another language, which is being natively executed on the JVM.

 While imperative languages Scala and Kotlin are statically typed, Groovy is dynamically typed by default, same like functional language Clojure.
+It's dynamic execution model combines runtime metaprogramming with optional, static type checking.

 However, the typing here is done differently, since Groovy also allows static compilation to JVM bytecode, a fact which usually improves the execution speed of a Groovy program
 (though and in average, it probably won't beat Java in terms of execution speed).